Software-Development-Mastermind/pull-request-project/README.md

  10. Open a pull request from your forked GitHub repository page
  11. Fill out a title and description
  12. Submit your pull request and celebrate!

-## Add your message below!
-"Hello world!"
--John D.

-"This is my commit"
--Jane D.

-"Leave your message below"
--Andy S.